 For years, heel striking was associated with increased risk of injury.
 However, a 2016 study from Harvard Medical School determined that pounding (impact loading), not foot strike, was the culprit many bone and soft tissue injuries.
 The harder a runner pounds against the ground, the higher the risk of injury.

-You can reduce the risk of injury associated with pounding by improving your running cadence.
+You can reduce the risk of injury associated with pounding by working to improve your running running cadence.
 Cadence refers to how many steps per minutes you take while running.
 The more steps you take per minute, the less time you spend in contact with the ground and the less likely you are to pound against the ground.
 When you run, think about taking light and quick steps and try to land with your feet beneath you rather than in front of you.

 3. Wear Good (Running and Non-Running) Shoes Shoes